pubkey/rxdb/docs-src/rx-storage-indexeddb.md

 ### Cons

-- It is part of the `rxdb-premium` plugin that must be purchased.
+- It is part of the [RxDB Premium](./premium.md) plugin that must be purchased.
 - Does not support CouchDB replication.
 - Only runs on runtimes that support [IndexedDB v2](https://caniuse.com/indexeddb2), so it does not work on Internet Explorer.